P1ntas/LBAW/docs/ebd.md

 ### 1. Class diagram

-The UML diagram in Figure 1 presents the main organisational entities, the relationships between them, attributes and their domains, and the multiplicity of relationships for the **Off The Shelf** platform.
+The UML diagram in Figure 1 presents the main organizational entities, the relationships between them, attributes and their domains, and the multiplicity of relationships for the **Off The Shelf** platform.

 ![img](images/UML.png)